auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 the current super-round.

 Also, the bcrypt state machine can be run in reverse.
-There is an efficient implementation of BLOWFISH-REVEXPAND that will produce a starting state given a final state.
+There is an efficient implementation of `BLOWFISH-REVEXPAND` that will produce a starting state given a final state.
 This computation can be shared across multiple guesses, meaning that a cracker can instead attack the final bcrypt state of the previous super-round.
-Compared to cracking `key0`, this saves a half-round of bcrypt and more than 12 kilobytes of SHA256 input processing.
+Compared to cracking `key0`, this saves a half-round of bcrypt and more than 12 kilobytes of SHA256 input processing per guess.

-These keys are forgotten as part of the transition between super-rounds, which prevents moving backwards across every XOR steps and the initial call to BCRYPT-EXPAND in the initial half-round.
-The act of forgetting these things enables the key-stretching ratchet to make forward progress.
+These keys are forgotten as part of the transition between super-rounds, which prevents moving backwards across every XOR.
+This act of forgetting enables the key-stretching ratchet to make forward progress.

-There is also an efficient implementation of BLOWFISH-TRANSCODE which takes as input any single pair of starting and ending states, and produces the unique transition code that can be used with EXPAND and REVEXPAND to move directly between those two states.
-The existence of BLOWFISH-TRANSCODE demonstrates that the salt being provided to BLOWFISH-EXPAND can be efficiently inferred from any memory-tracing debugger that reveals the before-and-after states.
+There is also an efficient implementation of `BLOWFISH-TRANSCODE` which takes as input any single pair of starting and ending states, and produces the unique transition code that can be used with `EXPAND` and `REVEXPAND` to move directly between those two states.
+The existence of `BLOWFISH-TRANSCODE` demonstrates that the salt being provided to `BLOWFISH-EXPAND` can be efficiently inferred from any memory-tracing debugger that reveals the before-and-after states.

 These three functions imply that the bcrypt state machine forms an efficiently computable [quasigroup](https://en.wikipedia.org/wiki/Quasigroup) with 2^33334 elements.
-This algebraic structure demonstrates how to one can control the final output state of this generalized bcrypt if one is allowed full control over BCRYPT-EXPAND's salt after looking at the other input parameters.
+This algebraic structure demonstrates how to one can control the final output state of this generalized bcrypt if one is allowed full control over `BCRYPT-EXPAND`'s salt after looking at the other input parameters.

 This is a pretty serious attack against the conventional cryptographic properties of a generalized bcrypt.
 This informed these modifications in an